Miklós Horthy: Commander of the National Army

 Two national traumas that followed the First World War profoundly shaped the spirit and future of the Hungarian nation.
 The first was the loss, as dictated by the Allies of World War I, of large portions of Hungarian territory that had bordered other countries.
 These were lands that had belonged to Hungary (then part of Austria-Hungary) but were now ceded mainly to Czechoslovakia, Romania, Austria and the Kingdom of Serbs, Croats and Slovenes.
 The excisions, eventually ratified in the Treaty of Trianon of 1920, cost Hungary two-thirds of its territory and one-third of its native Hungarian speakers; this dealt the population a terrible psychological blow.
 The second trauma began in March 1919, when Communist leader Béla Kun seized power in the capital, Budapest, after the first proto-democratic government in Hungary faltered.

-Kun and his henchmen proclaimed a Hungarian Soviet Republic and promised the restoration of Hungary's former grandeur.
+Kun and his loyalists proclaimed a Hungarian Soviet Republic and promised the restoration of Hungary's former grandeur.
 Instead, his efforts at reconquest failed, and Hungarians were treated to Soviet-style repression in the form of armed gangs who intimidated or murdered enemies of the regime.
 This period of violence came to be known as the Red Terror.

 Within weeks of his coup, Kun's popularity plummeted.
-On 30 May 1919, anti-communist politicians formed a counter-revolutionary government in the southern city of Szeged, which was occupied by French forces at the time.
+On May 30, 1919, anti-communist politicians formed a counter-revolutionary government in the southern city of Szeged, which was occupied by French forces at the time.
 There, Gyula Károlyi, the prime minister of the counter-revolutionary government, asked former Admiral Horthy, still considered a war hero, to be the Minister of War in the new government and take command of a counter-revolutionary force that would be named the National Army (Nemzeti Hadsereg).
 Horthy consented, and he arrived in Szeged on 6 June.
 Soon afterward, because of orders from the Allied powers, a cabinet was reformed, and Horthy was not given a seat in it.
 Undaunted, Horthy managed to retain control of the National Army by detaching the army command from the War Ministry.

-After the Communist government collapsed and its leaders fled, French-supported Romanian forces entered Budapest on 6 August 1919.
-In retaliation for the Red Terror, reactionary crews now exacted revenge in a two-year wave of violent repression known today as the White Terror.
+After the Communist government collapsed and its leaders fled, French-supported Romanian forces entered Budapest on August 6, 1919.
+In retaliation for the Red Terror, reactionary crews exacted revenge in a two-year wave of violent repression known today as the White Terror.
 These reprisals were organized and carried out by officers of Horthy's National Army, particularly Pál Prónay, Gyula Ostenburg-Moravek and Iván Héjjas.
 Their victims were primarily communists, social democrats, and Jews.
 Most Hungarian Jews were not supporters of the Bolsheviks, but much of the leadership of the Hungarian Soviet Republic had been young Jewish intellectuals, and anger about the Communist revolution easily translated into anti-Semitic hostility.